![]() |

 adapters, right-click your device, and select Update driver.

-Many apps run in the background even when you’re not using them,
+Disable Background Apps to Save Resources: Many apps run in the background even when you’re not using them, eating up CPU and memory.

 - Go to Settings > Privacy